 A thorough planning process includes early research into zoning requirements, permitting needs, and engineering reviews.
 By addressing these factors upfront, you can avoid many of the delays that occur when approvals are discovered late in the process.

-Risk 4: Unrealistic Renovation Timelines
+Risk 3: Unrealistic Renovation Timelines

-Unrealistic expectations about renovation timelines are a common source of frustration during whole home remodels.
+Unrealistic expectations about renovation timelines are a common source of frustration during whole-home remodels.

 Many homeowners assume construction will begin shortly after design decisions are made.
 In reality, a whole home renovation involves multiple phases before work even starts.